CGMcDougall/3005-Database-GP/README.md

       - Contains the SQL code for the database init and sample data.
   - src/
       - Notable classes
-        -Member
+        - Member
-          -Contains the functionality for all member class requirments -Made by Connor
+          - Contains the functionality for all member class requirments
-        -Admin
+             - Made by Connor
+        - Admin
-           -Contains the functionality for all admin class requirments -Made by Oliver
+           - Contains the functionality for all admin class requirments
-        -Trainer
+             - Made by Oliver
+        - Trainer
-           -Contains the functionality for all trainer class requirments -Made by Connor
+           - Contains the functionality for all trainer class requirments
-        -Session
+             - Made by Connor
+        - Session
-          -Contains the functionailty for all the Schedule requirments -Made by Oliver
+          - Contains the functionailty for all the Schedule requirments
-        -Control
+             - Made by Oliver
+        - Control
-          -The control class manages the overall program and flow -View
+          - The control class manages the overall program and flow
+        - View
-          -Manages the console interface, and takes input from console and supplies it to control class.
+          - Manages the console interface, and takes input from console and supplies it to control class.
-        -SQLManager
+        - SQLManager
-          -Manages all interaction between code and sql database.
+          - Manages all interaction between code and sql database.